GussSoares/resume/docs/en/index.md

+# About me

 <a href="https://app.daily.dev/GussSoares">
   <img  align="right" src="https://api.daily.dev/devcards/a3d637ab65ee4410bd49f21c8fc210f3.png?r=1jh" width="300" alt="Gustavo Soares's Dev Card"/>
 </a>

 ## Hello guys!
 This is my profile 👋😎

-My name is gustavo, I'm a Python Developer 🐍 and Web 🖥️ Developer and a beginner in Mobile Development📱.
+My name is Gustavo Soares, I'm a Python Developer 🐍 and Web 🖥️ Developer and a beginner in Mobile Development📱.
 I'm graduated in Computer Science 🧑‍🎓 at the State University of Ceará 🤓.
 I develop applications from backend to frontend and I'm always looking to learn more!

 ## Skills 🥇🏅